 The first thing you should know before you begin to write a short story is: start in the middle!
-You might well be throwing your hands up in exasperation right now and saying to yourself, ‘George, that’s just madness!
+You might well be throwing your hands up in exasperation right now and saying to yourself, ‘well that’s just madness!
 Why would you start a story in the middle?
-What about the beginning, man!?’ and you’d be right to do so, because yes, we do need the beginning of the story to know what is really going on.
+What about the beginning?’ and you’d be right to do so, because yes, we do need the beginning of the story so that we can ‘see the whole picture.’

 The trick with a short story, however, is that you have to tell the beginning while you’re telling the middle.

-What I mean to say, is that while you are starting your story in the middle, you need to scatter enough exposition (what happened before your story begins) throughout your work.
-That way you’re off to a quick start, and your readers will get to know the whole story, (including the beginning) as they read the whole thing.
+What this means is that while you are starting your story in the middle, you need to scatter enough exposition (relevant background information about the characters and events that occur before your story begins) throughout your work, either through dialogue or narration and without a massive info-dump.
+That way you’re off to a quick start, and your readers will get to know the whole story, (including the beginning) as they read.

-Another thing I’ve learned is that, when you’re writing your first draft of your short story, write it in one sitting.
-It doesn’t matter if you leave out massive chunks of plot or details about the characters or settings, it’s just a first draft (which, don’t get me wrong, is a lot of hard work in and of itself) you just need to keep writing and aiming towards the end.
+Another good tip when you’re writing the first draft of your short story is to write it in one sitting.
+It doesn’t matter if you leave out massive chunks of plot or details about the characters or settings, it’s just a first draft (which, don’t get me wrong, is a lot of hard work in and of itself) you need to keep writing and aim towards the end.

-When you’ve finished the first draft, congratulate yourself on a completed task, because if you’re anything like me, you would have procrastinated for two weeks before actually sitting down to write a single word.
+When you’ve finished the first draft, congratulate yourself on a completed task and a job well done, because if you’re anything like me, you would have procrastinated for two weeks before actually sitting down to write a single word.

-Take a little break from your work – say a day or two just to shake off the cobwebs you garnered while writing your complete first draft and then when you feel ready, have a run through it and see what’s missing.
-Do you need shorter scenes?
+Take a little break from your work – say a day or two just to shake off the cobwebs you garnered while writing your complete first draft, and then when you feel ready, have a run through and see what’s missing.
+Do you need shorter or longer scenes?
 More dialogue?
 Less?

 Then comes the edit, which can be a scary word.
 It implies, at least for me, a lot of hard work in reading and re-reading your story, so much so that what excited you about writing it in the first place has been dulled by the repetition.
-This is normal, and the excitement comes back when you’ve finished… usually.
+It’s normal to feel like this, however, and the excitement comes back when you’ve finished – usually.

-Once you’ve checked for spelling and grammar, you should read through it again, looking for any parts of your story that don’t add up, or anything that needs taken out or changed or added.
-I mark these with a number and then on the back, I note the number again and then a little sentence about what needs to be changed.
+Once you’ve checked for spelling and grammar, you should read through it again, looking for any parts of your story that don’t add up, or anything that needs taken out or changed or even added.
+I mark these with a number and then on the back (or on a blank sheet of paper) I note the number again and then a little sentence about what needs to be changed.

 Anyway, that was a lot, wasn’t it?
 I hope I didn’t confuddle you too much with the ‘write the beginning in the middle’ stuff.
-If I did I apologize, it took me a minute to get my head around it too.
+If I did I apologize, it can take a minute to get your head around.